| Guidelines: Software Requirements

 originally bought.
 You may find that you cannot install the production system by

+the time it is finally ready for rollout.
 Work with the applications development personnel to break down the business

 processes into more granular units such as smaller business processes or

+transactions.
 The reason for doing this is that you are going to capture numbers in the

 next question, and you have to decide what it is you are going to count.
+Be aware that a business process may start several instances of smaller

 business transactions (for example multiple item orders per customer order) and